 Rollovers from retirement plans must be invested in Class A shares (generally with a front-end sales charge) or in Class C or F shares, according to the purchase policies described in each mutual fund’s prospectus.

 Each investor's situation is unique, so we encourage you to consult your tax advisor or financial professional to discuss your situation.
-For additional information about traditional and Roth IRAs, you can also refer to IRS Publication 590, Individual Retirement Arrangements, at irs.gov.
+For additional information about traditional and Roth IRAs, you can also refer to IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), at irs.gov.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.